alvinng4/Gravity-Simulator/README.md

 pip install .
 ```
 ### Running the program
-Interactive module: run the following command in terminal
+Interactive module: navigate to the source directory and then run the following command in terminal
 ```
 python gravity_sim
 ```
-Plotting module: run the following command in terminal
+Plotting module: navigate to the source directory and then run the following command in terminal
 ```
 python gravity_plot
 ```